ndiego/wordpress-university-workshop/steps/step-3/readme.md

 # Step 3: Introduction to theme.json

 ## 1. Clean up
+1. In the `/assets/fonts` folder, remove extra `/dm-sans` and `/ibm-plex-mono` folders.
-1. Remove extra font files and place EB Garmond in a folder.
+2. Place EB Garmond fonts in a `/eb-garmond` folder.
-2. Update theme.json to reflect the new file path for EB Garmond font files.
+3. Update the `theme.json` file to reflect the new file path for EB Garmond font files.
-3. Remove the `:visited` color styles from the global button element.
+4. Remove the `:visited` color styles from the global button element.
-4. Remove the `text` color styles from the link element in the Post Content block.
+5. Remove the `text` color styles from the link element in the Post Content block.

 ## 2. Styles and Settings
-1. Style Site Title block in Site Editor.
+1. Style the Site Title block in Site Editor.
 Save changes to the theme and see them show up in theme.json.
     - Font Family to EB Garmond
-    - Size to Medium
+    - Size to Large
 2. Replace the `"fluid": false` specification on the `x-large` font size with:

 ```json